gabrielabarajas/testing-one/docs/18-tutorial-search/01-search-definition.md

 ---
 # Search definition

-This guide will help you undetrstand **Search bar** in APX GIS programme.
+This guide will help you understand **Search bar** in APX GIS programme.

 ## **Prerequisites**
 1. No prerequisites.